3 flatbed freight shipping tips.

 The list of products hauled by flatbed is long and diverse, everything from construction material to airplane wings.
 When you consider the trailer variations needed to move this assorted freight, finding the right truck may seem like a challenge - flatbed shipments do require special attention to detail.
 No worries though, we'll help you figure out what you need to consider.
 You'll have that flatbed shipment on the road in no time.

 So, what are the particulars?
 Let's walk through the questions you'll need to answer each time you have a flatbed shipment.
 This will inform the rest of the shipping process and refine your equipment choices.

 Flatbed freight needs to be secured.
 Your carrier will need to know what you're shipping to ensure they have the right accessories for your product.

 Is the product new or used?
 What is the cargo's value?

-This information will be used to determine if the carrier has enough liability coverage to haul your freight.
+This information will be used to determine if the carrier has the appropriate cargo insurance to haul your freight.

 What are the dimensions and weight?

 Since there are no physical limitations for flatbed freight, over dimension and overweight freight is common.
 Your provider will need to verify all the correct permits are in place if they are required.

 Are tarps required for your flatbed freight shipment?